ISBN 3-931689-05-0 (whole serial)

 Contents

-The systematic part is a revision of the Cretaceous corals, more or less restricted to the genus level.
-In contrary to other compilations, this revision will be carried out exclusively on type material or material from the type locality of the type species of the genera concerned.
-In many cases this will be difficult, not to say, impossible.
-It is not envisaged to make a difference between genera which are considered "valid", and other, which are considered "synonyms" (this was a great disadvantage of VAUGHAN & WELLS 1943 and it seems that this error will be repeated by an ongoing revision of the Treatise on Invertebrate Paleontology), but to include all genera.
+The systematic part is a revision of the Cretaceous corals on the genus level.
+In contrary to other compilations, this revision was carried out exclusively on type material or material from the type locality of the type species of the genera concerned.
+In many cases this was difficult, not to say, impossible.
+It was not envisaged to make a difference between genera which are considered "valid", and other, which are considered "synonyms" (this was a great disadvantage of VAUGHAN & WELLS 1943, and it seems that this error will be repeated by an ongoing competetive revision) but to include all genera.

 Data are provided on the